RoyRasugu/Mygallery2.0/README.md

 <br>
 <br>
 <img src="https://github.com/RoyRasugu/Mygallery2.0/raw/master/instagram_clone/static/img/notification.jpg">
-When you click the notifications when there are notfications it should display like this.
+When you click the notifications when there are notifications it should display like this.
 <br>
 <br>
 <img src="https://github.com/RoyRasugu/Mygallery2.0/raw/master/instagram_clone/static/img/view_tag.jpg">